Treaty of Versailles

 Dominion representation at Versailles

 Representatives of the Dominion of Canada, the Commonwealth of Australia, the Union of South Africa, and the Dominion of New Zealand signed the Treaty of Versailles separately from, but underneath, the King of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas.
-This simple act - the first time the dominions had signed an international treaty as separate states - marked the beginning of their control over their own foreign policies.
+This simple act - the first time the dominions had signed an international treaty as separate states - marked a step towards their control over their own foreign policies.